Why surviving a drowning doesn’t mean you are “out of the water”

 - Shortness of breath

-What can I do to treat post-immersion syndrome?
+What can you do to treat post-immersion syndrome?

 Though symptoms of post-immersion syndrome typically go away on their own with time, it is important to get your child checked by a doctor.
 Any problems that develop are usually treatable if your child receives prompt medical care within 24 hours.